-Growing gap between rich and poor seen as key economic risk
+World Economic Forum says capitalism needs urgent change

-LONDON (AP) — The World Economic Forum says “rising income and wealth disparity” is likely to be the biggest driver in global affairs over the next ten years.
+LONDON (AP) — Reforming the very nature of capitalism will be needed to combat the growing appeal of populist political movements around the world, the World Economic Forum said Wednesday.

-As well as reviving economic growth around the world, the WEF says there is a need to reform market capitalism to remedy fractures in society evident in a surge in anti-establishment populism around the world, most notably in the election of Donald Trump as U.S. president and Britain’s vote to leave the European Union.
+Getting higher economic growth, it added, is necessary but insufficient to heal the fractures in society that were evident in the election of Donald Trump as U.S. president and Britain’s vote to leave the European Union.

-Other key drivers identified in Wednesday’s survey of the global risk landscape related to climate change, rising cyber dependency and an aging population.
+In a wide-ranging report from the organizer of the annual gathering of political and business leaders in the Swiss resort of Davos, the WEF identified “rising income and wealth disparity” as potentially the biggest driver in global affairs over the next ten years.

-The WEF organizes next week’s gathering of the global political and business elites in the Swiss ski resort of Davos.
+As an example of this growing inequality, the WEF highlighted the massive increases in CEO pay at a time when many people in advanced economies have struggled to make ends meet following the global financial crisis.

 Most Read Stories